o-oliush/e-e-test-generator/README.md

      notepad .env  # replace the placeholder with your real key
      ```

      If `Copy-Item` is unavailable, you can create the file manually with the contents from `.env.example`.
-The server automatically loads `.env` when it starts.
+Make sure the `.env` file lives in the project root (next to `package.json`) so the server can load it automatically when it starts.

    - **Exporting an environment variable:**